How Living With My Boyfriend Made My Anxiety Worse

 Three years ago I moved in with my boyfriend.
 We didn't make a big deal out of it – we'd been together for six years and his housemate was moving out.
 It just made sense; the next logical step.

 And it was lovely.
-We made our little house nice(ish).
+We made our little house nice(ish), mould allowing.
 We had the customary three months of bickering while we learned each other's oddities and annoying habits, and settled into a state of cohabiting bliss.
 We even got an old man cat.
 He's senile and quite annoying (the cat), but we love him, and each other, a lot.

 But one thing is missing for me, and that's other people.
-It's taken me a little time to realize, but despite wanting nothing more than my own little safe space to run away to at the end of the day, I've come to find that too much safe space isn't always a good thing for me.
+It's taken me a little time to realise, but despite for years wanting nothing more than my own little safe space to run away to at the end of the day, I've come to find that too much safe space isn't always a good thing.

 Advertisement

 In moving in with my boyfriend, I've created a mental oasis.
-Don't get me wrong, it's not a wellness spa or anything (I especially like the cupboard you can't store anything in for more than a week before it starts to smell), it's just a place where I know I can keep 'control' of the situation.
-And as a person with anxiety, trying to keep 'control' is about nine-tenths of any situation.
+Don't get me wrong, it's not a wellness spa or anything (I especially like the cupboard you can't store anything in for more than a week before it starts to smell damp), it's just a place where I know I can keep 'control' of the situation.
+And as anyone with anxiety knows, trying to keep 'control' is about nine-tenths of any situation.

 “